neuropoly/data-management/internal-server.md

 If the server is doing something strange, contact someone with sysadmin-access to the server (what luck: as of 2021-03 at least, *the admins and the sysadmins are the same set: Julien, Alex and Nick*).

-These people can help investigate by following the gitolote guide in the [sysadmin docs](TODO).
+These people can investigate by following the gitolote guide in the [sysadmin docs](https://github.com/neuropoly/management/blob/master/docs/gitolite.md).

 ### References